Owen-Oertell/rlcm/README.md

 - `port`.
 For prompt image alignment task, we also have a port parameter to match the server port.

 ## Reproducing Results
 We reproduce our results from the paper below.
-Please see the appendix for full information on hyperparameters and number of gpus used.
+Please see the appendix for full information of hyperparameters and number of gpus used.
 At a high level however, we used 4 RTX a6000 gpus for each of the tasks where the `prompt image alignment` task was run with 3 gpus and 1 gpus for the server (from [kevin's repo](https://github.com/kvablack/LLaVA-server/).
 Make sure to use to 13b parameter version of LLaVA otherwise we've experienced empty outputs).

 ![image](figures/main_plot_time.png)